miso-lims/miso-lims/docs/user_manual/sequencer_runs.md

 that the Partitions list will be labelled differently depending on the platform of the run.
 In the dialog that appears, select a QC value.
 The effects of the selection are displayed in parenthesis.
 The Partitions list will be updated to reflect your selection.

+## Setting Run-Library QC Status

+Run-library QC status indicates the results of sequencing a specific library aliquot in a specific partition of a specific run.
+See [Run-Library QC Statuses](../type_data#run-library-qc-statuses) for more information.
+This status can be set in the Library Aliquots table on the Edit Run page.
+First, select the library aliquots to set the status for, then click the "Set QC" button in the table's toolbar.
+In the dialog that appears, select the status, enter a note if you wish, and click "OK" to save.